ksmetz/RNApipe/README.md

 Unfortunately, the code is super cumbersome and it's also written in python 2 (!!!).
 [I might update it](#changes-to-make), so feel free to message me with suggestions, but we will probably just eventually replace RNApipe with a more streamlined and light-weight pipeline (snakemake, or maybe just a bash script or something).
 But!
 It's still functional, and it has a lot of heart, and isn't that what matters?

+***New!!!*** We now have ATACpipe and ChIPpipe as well, for running paired-end data of other types!
+Usage will be very similar overall, but see the section on [Variations: ATACpipe and ChIPpipe](#variations-atacpipe-and-chippipe) for more details.

 #### TABLE OF CONTENTS
 - [Quickstart](#quickstart)
 - [Detailed Usage](#detailed-usage)